tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 # Creating a Web Application

-## Overview

-This template contains steps to create an example application using the template.
-It has below flows, Basic Flow is mandatory and others are extensions after doing basic flow.

-* Basic flow - Creating a Web Application
-* Adding Authentication
-* Adding Persistence
-* Adding Documentation

-Basic flow will show you how to add a routes to backend application and consume them in your frontend.

-At any point in time if you want to see code with complete file, you can refer final [example app](https://github.com/tmtsoftware/esw-web-app-example) and compare your changes.

----

-Basic flow starts here.
+The flow demonstrates how to use the template to create our project, how to add simple routes, UI components, and how to build and test it.

 ## Generate application

-First we need to generate a scaffolding application using our gitter8 template
+First we need to generate a scaffolding application using our gitter8 template:

 ```bash
 g8 tmtsoftware/esw-web-app-template.g8 --name=sample